Erin Whitten Hamlen: Merrimack College

 In the team's first season, Hamlen led a squad of 16 freshman, four redshirt freshman and two juniors.
 The inaugural team won five games, with its first victory coming against Hamlen's alma mater, UNH.
 In the program's second season, the Warriors increased their goals scored by 50 percent and their points by 60 percent, with more than double the wins, en route to an 11–22—3 finish.
 The team earned its first-ever berth in the Hockey East tournament.

 In September 2017, Hamlen's team started the season with back-to-back upsets on the road over Boston University, 2–1, and No. 3 ranked Minnesota, 4–3.
 Merrimack beat Minnesota even as the Warriors were outshot, 57–19.
 Hamlen credited goaltending — by junior Samantha Ridgewell and sophomore Lea Kristine Demers — in both victories.
 The team finished the 2017–18 season 11–20–3.

 Hamlen's most successful season at Merrimack was in 2018–19 — the senior season for her inaugural class of freshman.
 The Warriors posted the team's first-ever winning record, at 16–13—7, which included a 1–0 victory over No.9-ranked Boston College on December 8.
 The team earned its second berth in the Hockey East tournament, where they lost to Providence in the opening round.

-In seven seasons, Hamlen's teams at Merrimack have produced six professional players: Dominique Kremer, Mikyla Grant-Mentis, Courtney Maud, Dominika Lásková, Samantha Ridgewell, and Paige Voight.
+In the first seven seasons, Hamlen's teams at Merrimack produced six professional players: Dominique Kremer, Mikyla Grant-Mentis, Courtney Maud, Dominika Lásková, Samantha Ridgewell, and Paige Voight.
 Two players — Dominika Lásková and Kateřina Bukolská — have competed in the Olympics, both for the Czech national team.

+On March 5, 2026, Merrimack announced Hamlen would not return as head coach for the following season.